-CFIL considers itself to be in receipt of a Client Order when a Client gives us a trading instruction that requires CFIL to complete an investment transaction on the Client's behalf.
+CFIL considers itself to be in receipt of a client order when a client gives us a trading instruction that requires CFIL to complete an investment transaction on the client's behalf.
 The price achieved or other aspects of the transaction may be affected by how CFIL executes the order, for example where:

-- · an agency obligation exists, or - we 'work' a trading instruction on a Client's behalf either on a principal or riskless principal basis, or - we place orders with entities for execution that result from decisions by us to deal in financial instruments on a Client's behalf when providing portfolio management services to said Client.
+- · an agency obligation exists; or - we 'work' a trading instruction on a client's behalf either on a principal or riskless-principal basis; or - we place orders with entities for execution that result from decisions by us to deal in financial instruments on a client's behalf.

-CFIL is not under an obligation to provide Best Execution if in relation to a particular order or business, we define the client as an Eligible Counterparty ('ECP') or if we negotiate the terms of a transaction acting as principal on our own account, and the client is not placing reliance on CFIL for best execution.
+CFIL is not under an obligation to provide Best Execution if in relation to a particular order or business, we define the client as an eligible counterparty ('ECP') or if we negotiate the terms of a transaction acting as principal on our own account, and the client is not placing reliance on CFIL for best execution.

-CFIL is also not obliged to provide Best Execution when Dealing on a Request for Quote ('RFQ') basis (professional clients only) and trades for non-standard settlement.
+CFIL is also not obliged to provide Best Execution when dealing on a non-standard settlement basis.